axiezai/wcm_datasci_basics_03git/README.md

-# Chapter 1: What is the shell
+# Chapter 3: Version Control

-This is an introduction to the shell command line terinal.
-The material is based on the Repronim's teaching material, the [missing semester](https://missing.csail.mit.edu/), and has been modified for the data science basics course at WCM.
+This is an interactive tutorial session on version control using Git and GitHub.
+The material is based on ReproNim and NeuroHackademy's open source materials, and has been modified for the data science basics course at WCM.